Be in the Know

 Personal training is one of the most diverse and exciting professions within the fitness industry.
-At the time of writing, in England alone, there were over 11,000 personal training jobs advertised across all of the major jobs websites and recruitment platforms of the largest fitness industry employers.
+At the time of writing, there were over 11,000 personal training jobs advertised across all of the major jobs websites and recruitment platforms in England alone,.

 It is easy to see therefore just how in-demand qualified personal trainers are!
 Regardless of your ambitions within the fitness industry, it’s important to note that in order to become a PT, you need the right personal training qualifications.